rust-ml/linfa/CONTRIBUTE.md

 It is important to the project that we have benchmarks in place to evaluate the benefit of performance related changes.
 To make that process easier we provide some guidelines for writing benchmarks.

-1. Test for a variety of sample sizes for most algorithms [1_000, 10_000, 20_000] will be sufficient
+1. Test for a variety of sample sizes for most algorithms [1_000, 10_000, 20_000] will be sufficient.
+For algorithms where it's not too slow, use 100k instead of 20k.
-2. Test of variety feature dimensions
+2. Test for a variety of feature dimensions.
+Two is usually enough for most algorithms.
+The following are suggested feature dimensions to use for different types of algorithms:
-    - Spatial algorithms: [3, 5, 8]
+    - Spatial algorithms: [3, 8]
     - Dimentionality reduction algorithms: [10, 20, 50]
     - Others: [5, 10]
-3. Use Criterion
+3. Use Criterion.
+Iai another popular benchmarking tool is not being actively maintained at the moment and at the time of this writing it hasn't been updated since Feb 25, 2021.
-4. Test various alg implementations
+4. Test various alg implementations for instance Pls has the following algorithms: Nipals and Svd.
-5. Set a random seed for algorithm if applicable
+5. For algorithms that require an RNG or random seed as input, use a constant seed for reproducibility
-6. Test multi-target case if algorithm supports it: [4 targets]
+6. In most cases we only want to benchmark 1D or 2D targets.
+When benchmarking 2D targets the 2nd axis should be within the following range: [2, 4].
 7. In `BenchmarkId` include the values used to parametrize the benchmark.
 For example if we're doing Pls then we may have something like `Canonical-Nipals-5feats-1_000samples`